 - Cold treatment (icing) is used to relieve pain and reduce inflammation for acute and chronic cases.
 Cold should be applied for 10 to 15 minutes every 2 to 3 hours for inflammation and pain and immediately after any activity that aggravates your symptoms.
 Use ice packs or an ice massage.

-- Heat treatment may be used before performing stretching and strengthening activities prescribed by your caregiver.
+- Heat treatment may be used before performing stretching and strengthening activities prescribed by your urgent care doctor.
 Use a heat pack or a warm soak.

 When to seek immediate medical care